SanazME/msr-CLI-package/msr/README.md

 msr
 ====

 A CLI that performs various measurements on remote web pages.
-We'll call this CLI msr.
 There will be several subcommands to msr, each of which might take some arguments.

 The code is Python 3 compatible.